Version control

 Create a new repository

-We will now tell Git to make spacewalks
+Then, we tell Git to make spacewalks

 a repository – a

-We can check everything is setup correctly by asking Git to tell us the status of our project:
+We can check everything is set up correctly by asking Git to tell us the status of our project:

 OUTPUT